 Student Newspapers.
 The Mississippi Sound on the Jefferson Davis Campus is published by students.
+The Bulldog Barks on the Perkinston Campus is published by students.
 College Yearbook.
 Material is compiled and edited by students under a faculty advisor for a college-wide yearbook.